Hullbridge Sports F.C.: History

 The club was established in 1945 as Hullbridge United by a group headed by A.W.
 Moss, the owner of the Anchor Inn.
 Playing in green and gold quarters, the colours of the Anchor Inn's flag, the club initially played in the Mid-Essex League.
 In 1947 they joined the Southend & District League and in 1951–52 won Division Two and the league's French Cup, earning promotion to Division One.
 In 1953 the club was renamed Hullbridge Sports.
 Two relegations saw the club playing in Division Three by the mid-1950s, but they were Division Three champions in 1956–57, also winning the Shaw Cup.
 However, they were relegated back to Division Three two seasons later.

 The 1962–63 season saw Hullbridge finish as runners-up in the (renamed) Division Two, earning promotion back to Division One.
 In 1965–66 they won the Division One title and were promoted to the Premier Division.
 Although they were relegated back to Division One after finishing bottom of the Premier Division in 1968–69, they returned to the league's top division as Division One runners-up in 1971–72.
 After another relegation, they were promoted back to the Premier Division after finishing as Division One runners-up in 1978–79.

 In 1982 Hullbridge were founder members of the Southend & District Alliance, before moving up to Division Two of the Essex Olympian League in 1984.
 The club were promoted to Division One in their first season after finishing third in Division Two.
 They narrowly avoided relegation in their first season in Division One, finishing thirteenth out of fifteen clubs, but finished bottom the following season and were relegated back to Division Two.
 They won the League Cup in 1987–88.
 In 1990 Hullbridge moved up to the Essex Senior League.
 They won the Gordon Brasted Memorial Trophy in 2013–14, and were league champions in 2018–19 season, earning promotion to North Division of the Isthmian League.
+The club finished bottom of the North Division in 2022–23 and were relegated back to the Essex Senior League.